Ratakor/zpotify/README.md

 ## TODO

-- fix `play {album,track}` & `queue`
+- fix `play album`
-  - probably an issue in std.compress.flate.Decompress although it may be fixed with zig master
 - rework `play` play command
-  - maybe add a command to display all user items and a command to play a certain ID so the user can glue it however he wants instead of being forced to use a dmenu-like program
+  - maybe add a command (`list`) to display all user items and a command to play a certain ID so the user can glue it however he wants instead of being forced to use a dmenu-like program
-- add `zpotify play liked` cmd which play liked songs
-  - how is it different from `zpotify play track`?
+  - also merge `queue` command with that new command(?)
 - bash completion
 - add a way to save track / album to a playlist
   - `save` command which takes a tack ID and a playlist ID (or names or whatever)
 - add man page with [zzdoc](https://github.com/rockorager/zzdoc)
 - redo the perf analysis
 - add test coverage
-- convert these TODOs into github issues